SOC 2

 GRC platforms (Vanta, Drata, Secureframe) reduce manual evidence collection by 60% to 70%.
 They connect directly to your cloud infrastructure, identity provider, and code repository to pull evidence automatically.
 The trade-off: a $12,000 to $50,000 annual subscription fee replaces $30,000 to $40,000 in engineering time.

 The break-even point: if your GRC platform subscription costs less than 60% of the engineering hours it replaces, the platform pays for itself in the first year.
 For most Series A and later companies, the math favors automation by Year 1.
-For seed-stage companies doing a single Type 1 audit, manual evidence collection with organized shared drives is sufficient.
+For seed-stage companies doing a single Type I examination, manual evidence collection with organized shared drives is sufficient.

-1. Track engineering hours during your first audit week.
+The audit fix.
+1. Track engineering hours during your first examination week.
 If your team exceeds 30 hours in the first week, project the total and compare against GRC platform pricing.

 2. Assign a single “audit liaison” from your engineering team.
 Centralizing auditor communication through one person reduces context-switching across the team by 40-50%.